Newport, Wales: Residential

 As part of the city's master plan, the city centre has been expanded to take in areas of the River Usk east bank, with the area of land between Newport Bridge and George Street Bridge part of an ongoing a £43 million high-density combined commercial and residential area, joined to the west bank by the new footbridge.
-The plan is designed to show a strong urban form along the riverfront, emphasised with tall landmark buildings.
 The first phase has been labelled City Vizion.

 The Newport Student Village is adjacent to the university campus on the west bank, as well as the "Newhaus" development of 154 riverside apartments.
 At the southern end of the site, the "Alexandra Gate" development includes 300 homes and riverside apartments built adjacent to the City Bridge.

 In east Newport, land released from the Corus steelworks at Llanwern is being redeveloped as 4,000 houses, shops and other facilities.

 Commercial

 The Newport retail environment faced challenges following the late-2000s recession, with major redevelopment projects heavily delayed.

 Friars Walk shopping complex was first planned as a £210m development ahead of the 2010 Ryder Cup, but faced numerous setbacks.
 The site opened to the public in November 2015 helped by £90m of assistance from Newport Council to the developers, with the Debenhams flagship store.
 As well as 30 new shops, there are a dozen restaurants and an eight-screen Cineworld multiplex cinema.
 Plans for redevelopment of the smaller Cambrian Centre were approved in 2012.

-Building on hosting the Ryder Cup in 2010 and the NATO Summit in 2014, the 5,000 capacity Celtic Manor International Conference Centre (ICC Wales) opened its doors in 2019 as a conference venue for businesses and events in Wales and across the South West of England.
+Building on hosting the Ryder Cup in 2010 and the NATO Summit in 2014, the 5,000 capacity Celtic Manor International Conference Centre (ICC Wales) opened in 2019 as a conference venue for businesses and events in Wales and across the South West of England.
 It has hosted the UK Space Conference, BBC Cymru Wales broadcasts, and numerous national political conferences including hosting the Green Party of England and Wales and the UK Independence Party.

-The 15-storey Chartist Tower is currently being redeveloped by developers Garrison Barclay Estates as a 163-bedroom Mercure Hotel, offering views across the city and the Bristol Channel.
+The 15-storey Chartist Tower was redeveloped by developers Garrison Barclay Estates as a 163-bedroom Mercure Hotel, offering views across the city and the Bristol Channel.
 The site will also include 25,000 sq ft of office space and 18,000 sq ft of retail space.
 The hotel development is seen as an important step towards meeting the additional demand for hotel space in Newport created by the International Convention Centre (ICC) Wales.
-The opening of the hotel has been delayed by several months due to Wales' lockdown as a response to COVID-19.
-It was planned to open it in mid-2021.
+The opening of the hotel was delayed by several months due to Wales' lockdown as a response to COVID-19 and opened in May 2022.

-Newport Market is also being redeveloped as a £12m mixed use site with a tech hub, apartments, market units, as well as a food court, a project led by Newport City Council and the proprietors of Tramshed Cardiff.
+Newport Market was redeveloped as a £12m mixed use site with a tech hub, apartments, market units, as well as a food court, a project led by Newport City Council and the proprietors of Tramshed Cardiff.